QuickbitSaquesh/labs-assistant/README.md

-# labs-assistant
+# labs-assistant Quick Prospector

-this fork suggest some fix and rapresents a personal customization Q.
+This fork suggest few fixes and is a personal customization

+Q.